J-1 Visa Biomedical Jobs

 Clarify the two-year home residency requirement early

 Biomedical Research Scholar and Specialist placements at government-funded institutions frequently trigger the two-year home residency requirement under INA Section 212(e).
-Establish whether your host position is government-financed before accepting an offer, since this affects any future H-1B or immigrant visa plans.
+Establish whether your host position is government-financed before accepting an offer, since this affects any future H-1B visa or immigrant visa plans.

 Confirm the host employer's J-1 category eligibility